Chvrches and PVRIS to support Halsey on upcoming tour

 Thursday March 12, 2020 – MANCHESTER Arena

 Speaking about her upcoming new LP last year, Halsey said: “This album is less dystopian fantasy world and more like, ‘This is what I’m thinking right now: the world sucks.
-Fuck.”
+Fuck’.”

 She added that the project would take on a more feminist angle, explaining that “female rage is a very tight subject for me right now”.